ddev/ddev.com/src/pages/blog/ddev-local-v1-8-0-trusted-ssl-stop-commands-plus-a-hosting-team-hackathon.md

 This week we visited [Boulder Startup Week and talked about DevTools](https://boulderstartupweek2019.sched.com/event/NNY7/so-you-want-to-launch-a-devtool)!
 Our CTO Kevin Bridges (center in the above photo) spoke on a sold-out panel with other builders and leaders about the ins and outs of building, managing, and implementing a dev tool.
 Thank you very much to the other panelists and organizers, it was a great conversation!

 Our friend Mike Anello’s DDEV book was recently featured on a “[Top 11 PHP books of 2019](https://bookauthority.org/books/new-php-books)” list!
 The next session of Mike’s online DrupalEasy course, [Professional Local Development with DDEV](https://www.drupaleasy.com/ddev), is Wednesday, June 12th.

-To receive all our most recent news and developments straight to your inbox, please join our newsletter:

 Photo courtesy [Elli Ludwigson](https://ddev.com/author/elli/)